RedisLabs/redislabs-docs/content/rs/developing/crdbs/_index.md

 "inconsistent" by RS, the member stops responding to user traffic, and the syncer initiates full reconciliation with other peers in the CRDB.

+## CRDB Key Counts

+Keys are counted differently for CRDBs:

+- DBSIZE (in `shard-cli dbsize`) reports key header instances that represent multiple potential values of a key before a replication conflict is resolved.
+- expired_keys (in `bdb-cli info`) can be more than the keys count in DBSIZE (in `shard-cli dbsize`) because expires are not always removed when a key becomes a tombstone.
+    A tombstone is a key that is logically deleted but still takes memory until it is collected by the garbage collector.
+- The Expires average TTL (in `bdb-cli info`) is computed for local expires only.

 ## INFO

-The INFO command shows these statistics differently for CRDBs:

-- DBSIZE (in `shard-cli info`) reports key header instances, not unique keys.
-- The keys count in DBSIZE (in `shard-cli info`) can be less than Expires (in `bdb-cli info`) because expires are not always removed when a key becomes a tombstone.
-- The Expires average TTL (in `bdb-cli info`) is computed for local expires only.

 The INFO command has an additional crdt section which provides advanced troubleshooting information (applicable to support etc.):